Par4All/par4all/examples/P4A/Hyantes/README.txt

 - sequential execution

-- automatic parallelization with p4a for parallel execution on multicores with OpenMP
+- automatic parallelization with p4a for parallel execution on multi-cores with OpenMP

 - automatic parallelization with p4a --cuda for parallel execution on nVidia GPU

-There is a simple Makefile used to launch the different phases.

 You need to have gnuplot installed to be able to display the results.

+See ../README.txt to get the generic commands to parallelize, build and execute this example.
+More commands allowing to display the computation results using gnuplot, are the following:

 For the sequential execution

-  make seq : build the sequential program from hyantes-static-99.c

-  make run_seq : build first if needed, then run the sequential program

   make display_seq : build first if needed, run if needed, then display the output of the sequential version with gnuplot

-For the OpenMP parallel execution on multicores:
+For the OpenMP parallel execution on multi-cores:

-  make openmp : parallelize the code to OpenMP source hyantes-static-99.p4a.c and program hyantes-static-99_openmp

-  make run_openmp : build first if needed, then run the OpenMP parallel program

   make display_openmp : build first if needed, run if needed, then display the output of the OpenMP parallel version with gnuplot

 For the CUDA parallel execution on nVidia GPU:

-  make cuda : parallelize the code to CUDA source hyantes-static-99.p4a.cu and program hyantes-static-99_cuda

-  make run_cuda : build first if needed, then run the CUDA parallel program

-    Do not forget to have the CUDA runtime correctly installed.
-LD_LIBRARY_PATH should contain at least the location of CUDA runtime library.

   make display_cuda : build first if needed, run if needed, then display the output of the CUDA parallel version with gnuplot

 For an OpenMP parallel emulation of a GPU-like accelerator (useful for debugging, without any GPU):

-  make accel : parallelize the code to GPU-like OpenMP source hyantes-static-99.p4a-accel.c and program hyantes-static-99_accel

-  make run_accel : build first if needed, then run the parallel program

-  make display_accel : build first if needed, run if needed, then display the output of the accelerator OpenMP parallel emulation version with gnuplot
+  make display_accel : build first if needed, run if needed, then display the output of the accelerator OpenMP parallel emulation
+		version with gnuplot

 You can set the P4A_OPTIONS variable to pass some options to p4a.